 Australian land managers are beginning to discover the important roles fungi play in healthy ecosystems.
 Australian fungi are different from those in other countries in the same way that our plants, animals and other species differ.
 Despite this, Australia lacks a practical guide for land managers for conservation and restoration focused management.
 Restoration guides from other countries are therefore at best less applicable and at worst may suggest the incorporation of fungi from other regions and other countries, which is likely to be detrimental to our Australian landscapes and species.
 Our guide will focus on integrating fungi into current management tool kits.
 We know that healthy bushlands are resilient due to the myriad of interactions between our animals, fungi, plants and microbes.

-Dr Sapphire McMullan-Fisher and Roz Hart propose to produce this much needed and often requested Guide to the use of Fungi in conservation and revegetation in Australian landscapes.
-Both Sapphire and Roz have been involved in fungal community education and conservation projects for more than two decades and will work with mycologists from across the regions to produce a practical and science based guide.
+Dr Sapphire McMullan-Fisher and Roz Hart propose to produce this much-needed and often-requested handbook to the use of fungi in conservation and revegetation in Australian landscapes.
+Both Sapphire and Roz have been involved in fungal community education and conservation projects for more than two decades and will work with mycologists from across the region to produce a practical and science based guide.

 Together this will provide practical knowledge and a guide for land managers.

 Thank you all so much for the funds to produce the core text a collaborative synthesis of how to integrate fungi into land management and restoration.
 Our aim is to have the guide finished and ready to use by the end of 2019.

 The core text is the backbone of the guide but further work is needed to design a book that integrates images and diagrams to clearly demonstrate the amazing interactions fungi have.
 Also with the many mycologists and land managers contributing to the guide we will need a Content Editor to bring the core text together in a clear and practical voice.
 Thus, we will require a further $35,000 to produce the finished product- a physical book- published and in the hands of people who need it.